Bill Dellastatious: Career

 Dellastatious played college football at the University of Missouri, where he was a quarterback.
 He had previously played at Clemson University and attended Bucknell and George Washington University.

 Dellastatious was drafted by National Football League (NFL) teams twice.
-In the 1945 NFL draft he was chosen with the 19th overall pick by the Pittsburgh Steelers, but was ruled "not yet eligible" by the NFL and the pick was forfeited.
+In the 1945 NFL draft, he was chosen with the 19th overall pick by the Pittsburgh Steelers.
+He was ruled "not yet eligible" by the NFL and the pick was forfeited.
 He was then properly drafted in the first round of the 1946 NFL draft by the Detroit Lions.

 Despite being such a highly-sought recruit, instead of playing professional football, Dellastatious chose to take a job as an assistant coach at the University of Florida.

 He went on to coach and teach at Southwest Missouri State College, the Citadel, Wake Forest University, and Salem College in West Virginia.
 Dellastatious served as the head football coach at Southwest Missouri State—now known as Missouri State University–from 1953 to 1954, compiling a record of 5–12.